Use Relevance Search for faster, comprehensive search results

 Finds matches to any word in the search term in any field in the entity.
 Matches can include inflectional words like stream, streaming, or streamed.

 Returns results from all searchable entities in a single list sorted by relevance, based on factors like number of words matched or their proximity to each other in the text.

 Highlights matches in the result list.

 - Relevance Search is disabled by default.
 Your administrator needs to enable it for the organization.
-After Relevance Search is enabled, you might have to wait up to an hour or more, depending on the size of your organization, before you start seeing Relevance Search results in the Dynamics 365 web application.
+After Relevance Search is enabled, you might have to wait up to an hour or more, depending on the size of your organization, before you start seeing Relevance Search results in the Customer Engagement web application.
 Smaller changes in indexed data can take up to 15 minutes to show up in your system.

 - Enabling Relevance Search allows all users in the organization to use it.

 - Relevance search is text-based, and can search only on fields of type Single Line of Text, Multiple Lines of Text, Option Sets, or Lookups.
 It doesn't support searching in fields of Numeric or Date data type.

 Although Relevance Search finds matches to any word in the search term in any field in an entity, in Quick Find—even with full-text search enabled—all words from the search term must be found in one field.